 Fàilte!
-Kathryn Price NicDhàna here, agus anns a' Ghàidhlig, no Gaeilge, Caitríona Rhys NicDhàna
+Kathryn Price NicDhàna here, agus anns a' Ghàidhlig, is Gaeilge, Caitríona Rhys NicDhàna

-Kathryn NicDhàna is an author, editor and artist, writing primarily in the fields of religion, politics and music criticism.
-She is the co-author of The CR FAQ, An Introduction to Celtic Reconstructionism (the only book on CR); The Gaol Naofa Gaelic Polytheism FAQ (available as an eBook), as well as "Rowan and Red Thread;" "Children and Family in Gaelic Polytheism;" "Breath of Life: The Triple Flame of Brigid;" "Prayer in Gaelic Polytheism;" "Offerings in Gaelic Polytheism;" "KILLYOUANDEATYOU;" "Treehuggers;" and numerous other articles.
+Kathryn NicDhàna is an author, editor and artist, writing primarily in the fields of spirituality, politics and music criticism.
+She is the co-author of The CR FAQ, An Introduction to Celtic Reconstructionism (the only book on CR) and The Gaol Naofa Gaelic Polytheism FAQ (available as an eBook).

 Her partially-misspent youth is satirized in the comic series the death crones, and her groundbreaking work on the spiritual meanings behind the sheela na gigs has been often imitated, if not-so-often credited.

 She's been publishing since 1980, and her work has been translated into seven languages.
 Her most recent work in multimedia can be found in the videos she's been writing and editing for Gaol Naofa.

 She lives with her pack of dogs and humans in the wooded mountains of Wabanaki Territory.

 Nigheanan nan Cailleach, Ora nam Bandia, An Chuallacht Ghaol Naofa

 An Chomairle Ghaol Naofa (Comairligtheóir)